sabbir-rupom/akaash-rest-api/README.md

  use System\Core\Model\Base as BaseModel;

- class Modelclass extends BaseModel {
+ class User extends BaseModel {
     // Define your class variables and constants here

     /**